mirko-verardo/md2sl_thesis_mv/README.md

     - the first part of the interaction: GENERATE_PARSER, CORRECT_ERROR, ASSESS_CODE, GENERAL_CONVERSATION
         - LLM didn't always understand it by itself

+## TODO

+- correct validator prompt so the assessment will be satisfactory not only if code compiles but also if it executes correctly on test
+- test execution can be with exit status 0 (ok) but with program that captures and writes exceptions on stderr

 ## Prompts

 - *difficult*: